How to Safely Dispose of Your Old Medications

 Can I throw medicine in the trash?

-If no DEA-authorized collection sites are available, and no Take Back Days are scheduled in your area, you can follow these steps to dispose of most medicines in the household trash:
+If no DEA-authorized collection sites are available, and no Take Back Days are scheduled in your area, you can follow these steps to dispose of most (but not all) medicines in the household trash:

 - Mix medicines with an unpalatable substance such as dirt, used coffee grounds, or kitty litter.
 Take them out of their original container first.
 Do not crush tablets or capsules before mixing.

-- Place the mixture in a sealed container (sealed plastic bag or empty can) to prevent the drug from leaking into the garbage.
+- Place the mixture in something that can be closed, like a sealed plastic bag or an empty can, to prevent the drug from leaking into the garbage.

 - When disposing of empty prescription bottles or packages, be sure to mark out identifying personal information to make it unreadable.

-Some medications should be flushed down the toilet when Take Back Day or permanent Controlled Substance Public Disposal Locations are not accessible because even one accidental dose could be fatal.
-These medications may be especially harmful -- or fatal -- to children and pets.
-They are also sought after by people who are looking to abuse these potent, and possibly deadly, medicines.
+Some medications should be flushed down the toilet because even one accidental dose could be fatal.
+These medications may be especially harmful - or fatal - to children and pets.
+People may also look to abuse or sell these potent, and possibly deadly, medicines if easily accesSible in the trash.

-You can access the FDA list of medications that should be flushed down the toilet at this link.
-One example is the fentanyl skin patch.
-The patch delivers strong pain medicine through the skin.
+One drug example that should be flushed is the fentanyl skin patch.
+The patch delivers a very strong pain medicine through the skin.
 After the patch is used it still contains a lot of powerful medicine that could be deadly.
-That’s why the drug comes with instructions to flush used or leftover patches.

 Does flushing medications down the toilet pose a risk to the environment?